mpags-topological/mpags-topological.github.io/mpags-topological/content/lectures/lecture1.md

 where in the second line we have used that the time dependence of the states originates from the time dependence of ${\boldsymbol \lambda}$ in order to write it in a form where it depends on the path through parameter space but is independent of time.
 For this reason, the Berry phase is sometimes known as a geometric phase.

-An additional comment is that the integral is over a closed path.
-We won't delve into details of the gauge invariance here, but the essential point is that the Berry phase can not be removed by a simple gauge transformation for closed paths, but rather it is modified by an integer$\times 2\pi$.
+We note here that in the last line the integral is over a closed path in parameter space.
+We won't delve into details of the gauge invariance here, but the key point is that the Berry phase can not be removed by a simple gauge transformation for closed paths.

-In addition to the Berry phase, there are a couple of other quantities that are useful to be aware of.
+There are a couple of additional quantities related to the Berry phase that we now introduce.
 The first is the the Berry Connection (sometimes called the Berry vector potential),

 $$
 {\boldsymbol A_n}({\boldsymbol \lambda})=i\bra{n_{\boldsymbol \lambda}}\nabla_{\boldsymbol \lambda}\ket{n_{\boldsymbol \lambda}}.